solobit/Vielsprachig/README.md

 ./bootstrap
 ```

+Always check any (`+x` executable) scripts source code before you execute.
+Never run these as `root` without careful consideration.

+### Manual installation

 The `bootstrap` file is just a `.sh` executable script with two commands
-chained conditionally, `
+chained conditionally:

 ```sh`
 # if you don't like other peoples .sh scripts, omit ./bootstrap and do:
 npm install && git submodule update --init
 ```

-npm install` first since that will create our
+We do `npm install` first since that will create our `node_modules` folder
-`node_modules` folder according to dependencies in `package.json`.
-Next `git
+according to dependencies specified in `package.json`.
+Only if that succeeds
-submodule` update and intialize: it clones missing submodules and checks out
+(`&&`), do a `git submodule` update and intialize: it clones missing submodules
-the commit specified in the index as a detached `HEAD`.
+and checks out the commit specified in the index as a detached `HEAD`.